tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 |               |   | p1 |    | p3 |     |     |   |   |   |A(p1)-= P
 | *new step*    |   |    | p1 |    | p3  |     |   |   |   |A(i) -= avg

 The procedure could continue without modifications.
-However, it is possible that after a sufficiently large number of modifications in validator set, the priority values would group towards maximum or minimum allowed values.
+However, it is possible that after a sufficiently large number of modifications in validator set, the priority values would migrate towards maximum or minimum allowed values causing truncations due to overflow detection.
 For this reason, the selection procedure adds another step (see last row) that shifts the current priority values left or right such that the average remains 0.

 The modified selection algorithm is: